 Just being a little bit more conscientious of what materials our clothing is made of can go a long way towards living a greener life.
 Some fabrics, like polyester and nylon, can take anywhere between 40 to 200 years to decompose.
 These synthetic fabrics also require harsh chemicals to produce and actually end up polluting water supplies in some countries.
 Prioritizing more natural fibers, like wool and silk, is an easy way to start creating a more sustainable closet.
 Another easy way to make your closet more sustainable is by thrifting.
 Not only can you save money by buying secondhand, but you can also find unique items that will set you apart from the crowd.

 4. Take a job in solar

 Americans spend between 40-50 hours a week (and even sometimes more) at work.
 Imagine if all that time was invested into making a positive difference in the world!
 We know firsthand how rewarding it is to work for a company that is passionate about clean energy and creating a renewable future for generations to come.
-If you want to join our mission and green up your 2022 with a renewable energy job, take a look at our open positions.
-From Events Specialist and Service Coordinator to Foreman and Corporate Buyer, our company is growing in many directions that you might be a good fit for.
+If you want to join our mission and green up your 2023 with a renewable energy job, take a look at our open positions.
+Our company is growing in many directions that you might be a good fit for!

 5. Go solar and claim tax credits before they're gone

-If you’re looking for more ways to make your life more sustainable, we invite you to download our complimentary guide: Is Solar Right for You? to explore if solar is the right choice for you and your home.
+If you’re looking for more ways to make your life more sustainable, we invite you to download our free guide: Are Solar & Batteries Right for You? to explore if solar is the right choice for you and your home.